Sarah Flanagan

 Clinical and Biomedical Sciences

-Professor Sarah Flanagan leads the monogenic diabetes research programme in Exeter where she is also the departmental co-lead for Diabetes, Obesity and Metabolic Health research.
-She has published >265 papers on monogenic disorders of insulin secretion, has delivered over 50 invited lectures around the world, has received multiple highly prestigious international research prizes in recognition of her contributions to diabetes, metabolism and genetics.
+She has published >270 papers on rare disease genetics and monogenic disorders of insulin secretion, delivered over 50 invited lectures around the world, and has received multiple highly prestigious international research prizes in recognition of her contributions to diabetes, metabolism and genetics.
 Her research findings have been included in international guidelines on the diagnosis and management of insulin secretion disorders.
-These include the European Association for the Study of Diabetes-SGGD Rising Star award 2015, the GB Morgagni Award 2018, the Genetics Society Balfour Lecture 2019, the 2023 Be My Sugar Top Researcher award and the 2025 Starling Medal.
+These include the European Association for the Study of Diabetes-SGGD Rising Star award 2015, the GB Morgagni Award 2018, the Genetics Society Balfour Lecture 2019, the 2023 Be My Sugar Top Researcher award and the 2025 Society of Endocrinology, Starling Medal.

-Her current research focuses on gene discovery in congenital hyperinsulinism to improve knowledge of gene regulation and the molecular pathways controlling insulin secretion.
+Her research focuses on gene discovery and genotype-phenotype studies in congenital hyperinsulinism to improve knowledge of gene regulation and the molecular pathways controlling insulin secretion.
 Using state-of-the-art technology, housed in a Gold LEAF accredited laboratory, her team aims to improve variant detection and interpretation of genetic variation and increase understanding of how the genotype impacts on clinical outcomes, including neurodevelopmental conditions, in children with congenital hyperinsulinism.
 Their overarching aim is to address clinically relevant questions which when answered can be rapidly translated into routine care to improve clinical management of congenital hyperinsulinism.

 As a post-doctoral fellow Sarah spent time at the Wessex Regional Genetics laboratory learning molecular techniques to screen for methylation disorders and the Department of Physiology, Anatomy and Genetics at the University of Oxford, where under the supervision of Dame Professor Frances Ashcroft, she learnt how to perform electrophysiology studies to investigate K-ATP channel function.